-Based on field and seismic data in central Spitsbergen (present study; Koehl and Muñoz-Barrera, 2018; Koehl et al., submitted) and on analog modelling (Bonini, 2001), it is possible that Lower-lowermost Upper Devonian sedimentary deposits of the Andrée Land Group and Mimerdalen Subgroup were folded exclusively in early Cenozoic times since the differences in deformation style and intensity between Devonian and Carboniferous-Permian deposits can be explained simply by decoupling of Eurekan deformation by weak, uppermost Devonian-Mississippian, coal- and shale-rich sedimentary deposits of the Billefjorden Group (Figs. Figure 3b, and Figure 4a-e and g; Koehl and Muñoz-Barrera, 2018).
+Based on field and seismic data in central Spitsbergen (present study; Koehl and Muñoz-Barrera, 2018; Koehl et al., 2020) and on analog modeling (Bonini, 2001), it is possible that Lower Devonian to lowermost Upper Devonian sedimentary deposits of the Andrée Land Group and Mimerdalen Subgroup were folded exclusively in early Cenozoic times since the differences in deformation style and intensity between Devonian and Carboniferous-Permian deposits can be explained simply by decoupling of Eurekan deformation by weak, uppermost Devonian-Mississippian, coal- and shale-rich sedimentary deposits of the Billefjorden Group (Figs. 4b, and 5a-e and g; Koehl and Muñoz-Barrera, 2018).
 Hence, a short-lived episode of Late Devonian (Ellesmerian) deformation is not required to explain differential deformation within Lower Devonian to Permian sedimentary successions in central Spitsbergen, thus potentially simplifying the late Paleozoic tectonic history of the area by reducing it to the Caledonian Orogeny and late-post-Caledonian extensional collapse-rifting.
-This is further supported by a field study in Robertsonbreen (central Spitsbergen; Figure 1b), where Diβmann and Grewing (1997) noticed that sedimentary strata of the lowermost Upper Devonian Plantekløfta Formation and uppermost Devonian-Mississippian Hørbyebreen Formation are both similarly folded, i.e., suggesting that early Cenozoic deformation may be (at least partially) responsible for folding of Lower-lowermost Upper Devonian rocks of the Andrée Land Group and Mimerdalen Subgroup in central Spitsbergen.
+This is further supported by a field study in Robertsonbreen (central Spitsbergen; Fig. 1b), where Dißmann and Grewing (1997) noticed that sedimentary strata of the lowermost Upper Devonian Plantekløfta Formation and uppermost Devonian-Mississippian Hørbyebreen Formation are both similarly folded, i.e., suggesting that early Cenozoic deformation may be (at least partially) responsible for folding of Lower Devonian to lowermost Upper Devonian rocks of the Andrée Land Group and Mimerdalen Subgroup in central Spitsbergen.

-Strain decoupling, décollements and contractional duplexes are common features in the West Spitsbergen Fold-and-Thrust Belt and were described at various locations and within varied rock types and stratigraphic units.
+Strain decoupling, décollements and contractional duplexes are common features in the West Spitsbergen Foldand-Thrust Belt and were described at various locations and within varied rock types and stratigraphic units.
 Notably, Ringset and Andresen (1988) and Harland et al. (1988) discussed the presence of subhorizontal, bedding-parallel décollements within Pennsylvanian evaporites of the Ebbadalen and Minkinfjellet formations in eastern Billefjorden, from which early Cenozoic Eurekan thrusts may have ramped upwards into trailing imbricate fans (Boyer and Elliott, 1982) due to lateral lithological variations within Pennsylvanian formations (Ringset and Andresen, 1988).
-In addition, in western Spitsbergen, Maher (1988), Saalmann and Thiedig (2000) and Bergh and Andresen (1990) described early Cenozoic décollements and gently hinterlanddipping duplexes in uppermost Pennsylvanian-Permian sedimentary deposits of the Wordiekammen, Gipshuken and Kapp Starostin formations, which may represent analogs to duplex structures and associated bedding-parallel décollements and low-angle thrusts within uppermost Devonian-Mississippian coals and coaly shales in Pyramiden, Sassenfjorden-Tempelfjorden and Reindalspasset (Figure 3b and Figure 4).
-Noteworthy, a model of critical wedge taper for the West Spitsbergen Fold-and-Thrust Belt predicted an increasing influence of decoupling (as observed in Pyramiden, Sassenfjorden-Tempelfjorden and Reindalspasset; Figure 3b and Figure 4) towards the foreland of the fold and thrust belt, i.e., near the study area in central Spitsbergen (Braathen et al., 1999).
+In addition, in western Spitsbergen, Maher (1988), Saalmann and Thiedig (2000), and Bergh and Andresen (1990) described early Cenozoic décollements and gently hinterland-dipping duplexes in uppermost Pennsylvanian-Permian sedimentary deposits of the Wordiekammen, Gipshuken, and Kapp Starostin formations, which may represent analogs to duplex structures and associated bedding-parallel décollements and low-angle thrusts within uppermost Devonian-Mississippian coals and coaly shales in Pyramiden, Sassenfjorden-Tempelfjorden, and Reindalspasset (Figs. 4b and 5).
+It is worth noting that a model of critical wedge taper for the West Spitsbergen Fold-and-Thrust Belt predicted an increasing influence of decoupling (as observed in Pyramiden, Sassenfjorden-Tempelfjorden, and Reindalspasset; Figs. 4b and 5) towards the foreland of the fold and thrust belt, i.e., near the study area in central Spitsbergen (Braathen et al., 1999).
+All these earlier models and observations are in agreement with the model of strain partitioning and decoupling along bedding-parallel décollements and thrusts proposed by the present study in Pyramiden.

-5.2.
-Formation mechanism for duplexes and décollements in uppermost Devonian-Mississippian rocks in Pyramiden
+5.2 Formation mechanism for duplexes and décollements in uppermost Devonian-Mississippian rocks in Pyramiden